-CONSEQUENCES OF DRESS CODE VIOLATION
+CONSEQUENCES OF DRESS CODE VIOLATIONS

 The school administration reserves the right to make any final judgements regarding school dress and student appearance.
-Parents are responsible to send their children to school with correct dress and grooming.
 The parent of a student who is in violation of the dress code policy may be required either to take the student home to get appropriate attire or to bring appropriate attire to the school.
-If the student is dressed immodestly, he or she will be removed from class until modest attire is provided by the parent.
-Multiple dress code infractions could lead to disciplinary action.
+Students who are not in dress code will be removed from class until they are in dress code.
+Any class time missed due to being out of dress code will be marked unexcused.